swift-server/sswg/proposals/0020-distributed-actor-cluster.md

 system.cluster.join(endpoint: other)
 ```

-The `join(endpoint:)` method returns immediately, however it is possible to `try await joined(endpoint:within:)` to suspend until the other node has been joined (or we failed doing so within the timeout).
+The `join(endpoint:)` method returns immediately, however it is possible to use `try await joined(endpoint:within:)` to suspend until the other node has been joined (or we failed doing so within the timeout).

 Alternatively we can configure an actor system to automatically discover and join nodes by configuring a [`swift-service-discovery` node-based discovery mechanism](https://apple.github.io/swift-distributed-actors/1.0.0-beta.2/documentation/distributedactors/clustering#Automatic-Node-Discovery), like this: